TITLE 23: EDUCATION AND CULTURAL RESOURCES

 2) The hearing officer may order a continuance of any hearing at any time, whether or not any evidence has yet been presented, as may be necessary to further the interests of justice and fairness.

-g) In the event a petitioner fails to appear, the Board may affirm the decision which is the subject of the appeal without further proceedings.
+g) In the event a petitioner fails to appear, the Board may affirm the decision that is the subject of the appeal without further proceedings.

 1) ruling upon offers of proof and receive evidence and rule upon objections to the introduction of evidence;

-2) regulating the course of the hearings and conduct of the parties and their counsel therein; and
+2) regulating the course of the hearings and conduct of the parties and their counsel; and

 3) interrogating witnesses.